xlxs4/xlxs4.github.io/notes/juliasim-model-optimizer/index.md

 Now we're moving on to actually take a sneak peek on the core of what Model Optimizer can do.
 The first step is to begin from the experimental data.
-Note that the data can be synthesized.
+Note that the data can be synthesized, i.e. it can be surrogate data.
 Typically, what you might see here would be something like using the [CSV.jl](https://csv.juliadata.org/stable/) package to load in the saved data.
 Then, you want to somehow tie the data back to the model.
 In this example we can go ahead and directly use the solution that we got from calling `solve` on our problem: